beesmalley/CSC1301/README.md

 # CSC1301

-This CSC1301 repository is meant to contain helpful snippets of code formulated by me to simplify different CSC1301 concepts so they can be effectively discussed and interacted with by others to further understanding.
+This CSC1301 repository is meant to contain helpful snippets of code to simplify different CSC1301 concepts so they can be effectively discussed and interacted with by others to further understanding.